pkpdapp-team/pkpdapp/README.md

 # PKPDApp

-PKPDApp is a web-based application to explore, analyse and model the pharmacokinetics and pharmacodynamics of chemical compounds.
+PKPDApp is an open-source web-based application to explore, analyse and model the pharmacokinetics and pharmacodynamics of chemical compounds.
 The app is currently under heavy development, however a preliminary version is being deployed with Heroku and can be found under https://pkpdapp.herokuapp.com/.

 ## Installation - development